Riturajdeori/Data-analysis/README.md

-# Data-analysis
+# Data-Science
-Projects on Data analysis
+Projects on Data Science

-Here you will find some pojects related to data analysis.
+Here you will find some pojects related to data science.